-Metal, glass, or canvas-type awnings and canopies may encroach up to 6 feet over the sidewalk above 7 feet

-Vinvl awnings are discouraged, but metal, glass, and canvas-type awnings are encouraged

-M. Main Street infill strategies illustrative sketch plan.
-This sketch plan provides one possible set of design solutions for infill development, which was included in the 2007 Comprehensive Plan Appendix as an illustration of planning principles for the Central Main Street District.
+Metal, glass, or canvas-type awnings and canopies may encroach up to 6 feet over the sidewalk above 7 feet M. Main Street infill strategies illustrative sketch plan.
+This sketch plan provides one possible set of design solutions for infill development, which was included in the 2017 Comprehensive Plan Update as an illustration of planning principles for the Central Main Street District.